7unn3l/ctf-writeups/2022/cscg/web/securebank/README.md

 50 }
 ```
 Looking at this we notice some important things:
 1. All sql statements are properly secured.
 So SQL Injection does not seem possible
 2. Line 14: we extract the senders current balance
 3. Line 23-26: we calculate a hash of the transaction

-4.Line 38-39: the current balance is recalculated via subtracting the send amount from the previ-
+4.Line 38-39: the current balance is recalculated via subtracting the send amount from the previously

-ously extractedcurrent_balanceand then inserted back into the database in line 42
+extractedcurrent_balanceand then inserted back into the database in line 42
 We can see a very typical race condition pattern here.
 The time of check differs from the time of use,
 and no locks are applied.
 In this case, the check happens in line 14, where the application checks the
 users current balance.
 This value is then used much later in the code in line 42, without a guarantee
 that this value still reflects reality.
 Lets imagine a scenario where a user makes two requests in parallel and the application supports
 multithreading.
 Lets say the requests arrive with some small delay and both requests want to start
 a transfer of 5 EUR from an account that has exactly 5 EUR.
 When the first thread handling the first
 requests arrives at line, lets say 20, the second thread may reach line 14, because of the delay.
 Now
 both threads essentially “think” that the user still has 5 EUR left in his account and will both send
 exactly 5 EUR to the destination account.
 We end up in a situation where we just transferred 10 EUR
 from an account that has only 5 EUR in it.
 This is of course scalable.
 Lets try this on our target.

-executing the attack
+## Executing the attack

 It is important to note, that php will use one thread per session in this case.
 If we want to trigger the
 race condition, we have to create multiple sessions where we can send requests in parallel.
 Lets build
 code that authenticates the user and returns the session id:

 ```python